 - Don’t forget to pack footwear suited to the variety of vacation pursuits you have planned.

 Why Costa Adeje Is So Popular

-As the newest resort town, the older locations of Los Cristianos and Las Americas seem weathered when compared to the modern hotels and entertainment options that Costa Adeje has to offer.
+As the newest resort town, the older locations of Los Cristianos and Las Americas seem weathered compared to the modern hotels and entertainment options that Costa Adeje offers.
 Despite the heavy tourism, the territory features true hidden gems and must-visit experiences.

 Costa Adeje has proven that it is more than just frolic and sun but can be a learning ground as well as an opportunity to experience some of the luxuries life has to offer, whether it’s sleeping on Egyptian cotton sheets or a thrilling water slide like no other.
 In the end, it is these tourist-driven attractions and establishments that fuel Costa Adeje and what brought it from a sleepy fishing town to one of the hottest vacation destinations in the world.